How to Hold Extraordinary General Meetings (EGMs) in Singapore

 Notifying the Company of an EGM

-In order to successfully hold an EGM, the company is obliged to give written notice to its members.
+In order to successfully hold an EGM, the company is obliged to give written notice of the EGM to its members.

 For private companies, a minimum notice period of 14 days is required for all meetings.
-However, for public companies, a notice period of 21 days is required for special resolutions, though the company’s constitution may provide otherwise*
+However, for public companies, a notice period of 21 days is required for special resolutions, though the company’s constitution may provide for a different notice period.

 If your company finds the need to have a shorter notice period, it is possible if a majority of the members who together hold at least 95% of the total voting rights agree to it.